germinateplatform/germinate-training/flapjack-4.md

 <img src="flapjack-4/flapjack16.png" style="max-width: 100%;">

-It’s possible to create multiple views of your data to allow for various analysis within one project by right clicking on ‘default view’ in the data set window and selecting create new view.
+It's possible to create multiple views of your data to allow for various analysis within one project by right clicking on ‘default view' in the data set window and selecting create new view.

 <img src="flapjack-4/flapjack17.png" style="max-width: 100%;">